ulfschneider/ulf.website/content/posts/2024-01-07-cleanshot.md

 - See a capture history.
 - Upload captured data into the cloud and share it from there.

-It´s hard to think of a use case that is not supported in an excellent way by the tool.
+It's hard to think of a use case that is not supported in an excellent way by the tool.
 Calling it a screen capturing tool is understatement.